microPaul/The-DB-uno/README.md

 # The DB-uno

-I have a board design for a AVR-DB32 Uno that I should be able to post here by the end of the month.
-Some of the pin assignments outline below will change.
+I now have constructed several DB-UNO prototype boards designed with KiCad using 1206 components.
+I'm up to Rev 4, which doesn't say much for my ability to get it right the first time.
+A lot of the info below is out of date.
+I need to correct that info as well as post the latest schematic, assembly drawing, parts list, gerber zip and the KiCad design files.
+I hope to do that by April 15.
+Note that some of the pin assignments outlined below will change.

 ------------------------